ballerina-platform/ballerina-lang/docs/ServerConnector/WebSocketServerConnector.md

 Upgrade path to upgrade the existing connection to a WebSocket connection.

-##How to define a WebSocket Service
+##How to define a WebSocket Service in Ballerina
 WebSocket Service is defined in the same service base path of a rest service since this is a upgrade from the rest service.